 All expenditure must be clearly identified as to which funding pot from which payment should be made, or else that the payment is to be made from unrestricted funds.
 This information should be appended on all invoices or other source documentation, as appropriate; sufficient that an independent person could readily identify the funding pot from which payment was intended.

-The CEO (or as she shall designate) will be responsible for holding the cheque books (including unused and partly used cheque books) which should be stored securely.

-Blank cheques must never be signed.

-The relevant payee's name will always be inserted on the cheque before signature and the cheque stub will always be properly completed.

-No cheques should be signed, or payments authorised (whether by cheque, credit card or other means) without original documentation (see below).

-Signatories will be in accordance with the provisions of this document (see below)
+If cheque books are provided by the bank they should be held by the CEO and only used as a last resort.

-Payments by electronic transfer or online banking must be subject to equivalent controls to those applying to cheque payments with two authorised signatories approving bank payments.
+Payments by electronic transfer or online banking must be created by one authorised signatory and approved by a different authorised signatory.

 Payment documentation